Find Affordable College Courses

 Cambridge, MA

-Out of the 12 schools in the New England Region that were part of this year’s ranking, Harvard University landed the # 3 spot on the list.
-Located in the medium-sized city of Cambridge, Harvard is a private not-for-profit college with a fairly large student population.
+A rank of #3 on this year’s list means Harvard University is a great place for child development and psychology students working on their doctor’s degree.
+Located in the midsize city of Cambridge, Harvard is a private not-for-profit school with a fairly large student population.

 Of the 11 students majoring in child development at Harvard, 36% are male and 64% are female.

-Full Child Development & Psychology at Harvard University Report
+Read full report on Child Development & Psychology at Harvard University

 The in-demand doctor’s degree programs at University of Massachusetts - Boston helped the school earn the #4 place on this year’s ranking of the most popular child development and psychology schools in the New England Region .
-Located in the large city of Boston, UMass Boston is a public college with a large student population.
+Located in the city of Boston, UMass Boston is a public school with a fairly large student population.

 About 83% of the students majoring in child development at the school are women while 17% are male.